-Note: For better results, don’t allow the tea leaves in your teapot to continue to steep more than 15 minutes otherwise the taste will dramatically degradated.
+Note: For better results, don’t allow the tea leaves in your teapot to continue to steep for more than 15 minutes otherwise the taste will dramatically degrade.

 PERSONALIZE YOUR BEVERAGE EXPERIENCE

-Here at " Leo Tea World ", we believe strongly in making tea a personal experience.
+Here at TEASBAY, we believe strongly in making tea a personal experience.
 The instructions and guidelines on how to make green tea with tea bags above are simply recommendations.
 You may find that you enjoy a much shorter extraction.
 The beauty is being able to control that experience and removing the leaf from the water at your choosing to create something you like.

-You can even try experimenting with ice and cold water if you’re specifically looking on how to brew green tea cold for summers.
+You can even try experimenting with ice and cold water if you’re specifically looking at how to brew green tea cold for summer.